ankit31223/embulk-filter-mysql_lookup/README.md

 # MySql lookup filter plugin for Embulk
 ​
-A filter plugin for Embulk to lookup MySQl table data ​
+An Embulk filter plugin for Lookup Transformation with MySQL database ​
 ## Configuration
 ​